 N.E.R.O.: Nothing Ever Remains Obscure Review

-Posted: A year ago, last updated 4 days ago.
+Posted: 14 months ago, last updated 3 months ago.

 "What moves has to stop," says the narrator at one point.
 The game explores some incredibly dark themes, including sickness, suicide and loss, though the eyes of a child.
 While the game isn't an out-and-out horror intended to scare the player, the surreal and dream-like environments do create an intense sense of unease.
 The game feels like an out-of-body experience, where danger looms rather than attacks.